tecolicom/App-ansifold/README.md

 Option `-w80,` is equivalent to `-w80,0`.
 Zero width is ignored when seen as a final number, but not ignored otherwise.

+If the data is shorter and there is no corresponding string, an empty string is returned.
+If the padding option is specified, a string padded to the given width is returned.

 ## NEGATIVE WIDTH

 Negative number fields are discarded.